Sabrina (1954 film)

-Sabrina (Sabrina Fair/La Vie en Rose in the United Kingdom) is a 1954 American romantic comedy-drama film directed by Billy Wilder, adapted for the screen by Wilder, Samuel A. Taylor and Ernest Lehman from Taylor's 1953 play Sabrina Fair.
-The picture stars Humphrey Bogart, Audrey Hepburn and William Holden.
+Sabrina (Sabrina Fair/La Vie en Rose in the United Kingdom) is a 1954 American romantic comedy-drama film produced and directed by Billy Wilder, from a screenplay he co-wrote with Samuel Taylor and Ernest Lehman, based on Taylor's 1953 play Sabrina Fair.
+The picture stars Humphrey Bogart, Audrey Hepburn, and William Holden.
 This was Wilder's last film released by Paramount Pictures, ending a 12-year business relationship between him and the company.

 In 2002, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Sabrina Fairchild is the young daughter of the Larrabee family's chauffeur, Thomas, and has been in love with David Larrabee all her life.
+Sabrina Fairchild is the young daughter of the Larrabee family's chauffeur, Thomas Fairchild, and has been in love with David Larrabee all her life.
 David, a three-times-married, non-working playboy, has never paid romantic attention to Sabrina.
-Since she has lived for years on the Larrabees' Long Island, New York, estate with her father, to him she is still a child.
+Since she has lived for years on the Larrabee estate in Long Island with her father, to David she is still a child.

 Eavesdropping on a party at the mansion the night before she is to leave to attend the Le Cordon Bleu cooking school in Paris, Sabrina watches, follows, and listens as David entices yet another woman into a dark and vacant indoor tennis court.
 Distraught, she leaves her father a suicide note and then starts all eight cars in the closed garage in order to kill herself.
-She is passing out from the fumes when Linus, David's older brother, opens the door, discovers her, and carries her back to her quarters above the garage when she does pass out.
+She is passing out from the fumes when Linus, David's older brother, opens the door, discovers her and carries her back to her quarters above the garage.
+She passes out upon arriving home.

 After two years in Paris, Sabrina returns home an attractive, sophisticated woman.
 When her father is delayed from picking her up at the station, flirtatious David, passing by, offers her a lift without recognizing her.
 She accepts.

 Once David realizes who she is, he is quickly drawn to Sabrina and invites her to join him at a party at the mansion, and then later invites her to the indoor tennis court.
-When Linus sees this, he fears that David's imminent marriage to Elizabeth Tyson may be endangered.
-If that engagement were broken it would ruin a profitable opportunity for a great corporate merger between Larrabee Industries and Elizabeth's very wealthy father's business.
+When Linus sees this, he fears that David's imminent marriage to the wealthy Elizabeth Tyson may be endangered.
+If that engagement were broken, it would ruin a profitable opportunity for a great corporate merger between Larrabee Industries and Elizabeth's father's business.
 Instead of confronting David about his irresponsibility, Linus pretends to sympathize with him.
 Linus manipulates David to sit down on champagne glasses he has placed in his pockets, and David is incapacitated for a few days.